 There are many causes of jaundice in early infancy (see Box 7.2).
 It is clinically defined as the yellow colouration of the skin and sclera.
-The best approach is to define it, if it is unconjugated or a conjugated jaundice, as this will dictate the approach to investigation and treatment.
+The best approach is to define it, if it is

 Physiological jaundice

 Jaundice is very commonly noted in the first 2 weeks of life.
 It is part of a normal physiological process and affects 50-70% of babies.
 Mild jaun-dice with onset after 24 hours of life and which is fading by 14 days needs no investigation or treatment.